rhyslwells/Data-Archive/content/standardised/Data Ingestion.md

 ---
-aliases:
+aliases: []
 category: DEVOPS
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [management, preprocessing]
-  - data_collection
-  - data_management
 type: process
 ---
 Data ingestion is the process of collecting and importing raw data from various sources ([[Database]], [[API]], [[Data Streaming]] services) into a system for processing and analysis, and can be performed in batch and realtime ingestion.
 The goal is to gather raw data that can be processed and analysed.